 Links with Gloucestershire County Cricket

-The Academy has a very proud association with Gloucestershire County Cricket Club and our students train weekly at the County Cricket Ground, where has a range of indoor facilities including ball machines and two-lane practice nets.
+The Academy has a very proud association with Gloucestershire County Cricket Club and our students train weekly at the County Cricket Ground, where there is a range of indoor facilities including ball machines and two-lane practice nets.

 Through this partnership, we attained a number of junior county level and full minor county level players and we have enabled elite players to follow top quality training programmes while studying on full time academic courses.